 Modern On-prem management seeks to blend the data security of traditional on-prem software with the operational ease of using multi-tenant SaaS software.

-Instead of enterprises sending data out to thousands of vendor-hosted applications, applications are delivered to servers controlled by the companies where the data already resides.
-Stop sending your data to apps.
-Start bringing apps to your data.
+With SaaS, enterprises were sending data out to thousands of vendor-hosted applications.
+With Modern On-prem applications are delivered to clusters controlled by the companies where the data already resides.

-Currently, the best implementations of Modern On-prem put Kubernetes at the center.
+Kubernetes has quickly become the common substrate for Modern On-prem.
+In this model, vendors are able to provide highly automated versions of their applications that require ever-decreasing amounts of manual operations.
+As such, the best implementations of Modern On-prem put Kubernetes at the center.
 The application vendor creates a Kubernetes based application (aka Kubernetes Off-The-Shelf Sofware or KOTS) and distributes it to an enterprise to deploy into their existing Kubernetes cluster.
 Kubernetes is a natural choice for this–it is becoming the industry standard for the patterns and primitives for creating truly reliable applications at scale.
-With Kubernetes as the common substrate of reliability, vendors are able to provide highly automated versions of their applications that require no manual operations.